 The Benefits of Succession Planning

 While losing a board member can create challenges — especially when a director’s departure is unexpected or involves short notice — it also creates opportunities.

 A vacancy allows organizations to bring in new members with fresh ideas, diverse perspectives, and additional skill sets needed to help organizations navigate ever-evolving industries, technological advancements, competitive environments, or social or community needs.

-Having a sound succession plan also helps organizations:
+Sound board succession planning also helps organizations: